peteroupc/CBOR/docs/PeterO.BigInteger.md

         string str,
         int radix);

 Converts a string to an arbitrary-precision integer.
-The string portion can begin with a minus sign ("-" , U+002D) to indicate that it's negative.

 The following example (C#) converts a number in the orm of a hex string to a big integer.    public static arbitrary-precision integer HexToBigInteger(string hexString) {
       // Parse the hexadecimal string as a big integer.
 Will